-At the end of the course, the student should be able to

-- 1. Describe the Combinational and sequential building blocks with VHDL. - 2.
-Understand the need for testing and the strategies to generate test vectors. - 3.
-Design combinational logic circuits for a given specification - 4.
-Design optimal synchronous/asynchronous sequential logic circuits for a given requirements. - 5.
-Validate the digital systems, designed for given specifications, by generating test vectors.
+On the s saccessial completion of the course, stadents will be able to CO1.
+Illustrate the combinational and sequential building blocks using Apply VHDL CO2.
+Implement combinational logic circuits for a given specification Apply CO3.
+Analyze optimal synchronous/asynchronous sequential logic circuits Analyze for a given requirements.
+CO4.
+Investigate the need for testing and the strategies to generate test Analyze vectors.
+CO5.
+Examine the digital systems, designed for the given specifications, Analyze by generating test vectors